FredKSchott/snowpack/www/_template/reference/configuration.md

 `boolean`
 Default: `true`

-- Toggles whether or not Snowpack dev server should have HMR enabled.
+Toggles HMR on the Snowpack dev server.

 ### devOptions.hmrDelay
+`number` (milliseconds)
+Default: `0`

+Milliseconds to delay HMR-triggered browser update.

 ### devoptions.hmrPort
+`number`
+Default: `undefined`

+The port where Snowpack's HMR Websocket runs.

+The default of `undefined` means it runs on the same port as the Snowpack dev server.
+TODO I think

 ### devOptions.hmrErrorOverlay
 `boolean`
 Default: `true`

-- When HMR is enabled, toggles whether or not a browser overlay should display javascript errors.
+Toggles a browser overlay that displays JavaScript runtime errors when running HMR.

 ### devOptions.out
 `string`